Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 11. Cheese is Nutritious

-The nutrition content of cheese is high, especially if it is organic cheese.
+The nutritional content of cheese is high, especially if it is organic cheese.
 Cheese contains an array of fat-soluble vitamins, protein, healthy fats, and plenty of vitamins and minerals.

 Full-fat cheeses also contain vitamin K2, a fat-soluble vitamin that is an important nutrient for heart and bone health.
 Natto still beats it for vitamin K2 content, but it’s much harder to find in the United States [R].